mattevans/dinero/README.md

 **Expire**

-By default, cached rates will expire themselves based on your configured cache TTL.
+You set your preferred cache expiry interval when you intialize the dinero client.
+By default, cached rates will expire themselves based on your configured interval.

 You can force an expiry of the rates for your currency set by calling...